kuberecord/kuberecord/docs/SCHEMA.md

 ORDER BY (cluster_id, api_group, kind, namespace, name, ts) TTL toDateTime(ts) + INTERVAL 1 YEAR;
 ```

+> **Size a TTL with history-dated rows in mind.** `PARTITION BY toYYYYMM(ts)`
+> partitions on **event time**, and a close-out `Deleted` row is dated from the
+> incarnation it closes — which may be months back for an object that had been
+> stable a long time before it died (see [`ts`
+> ordering](#ts-ordering-event-time-not-ingestion-time)).
+Such a row lands in an
+> *older* partition than the one currently being written, so a tight TTL can expire
+> it on or shortly after arrival, and the object's history then ends without its
+> deletion ever being visible.
+A retention window comfortably longer than the
+> longest plausible operator outage plus the longest plausible object lifetime is
+> what keeps that from happening; the 1-year example above is sized that way.

 This is a suggestion only; the operator neither sets nor requires a TTL, and
 schema validation ignores TTL clauses (it checks column names/types